 Qu.
 To what extent do you agree or disagree with the following: I am proud of the advancements we have made in equality between men and women.
 February 2020.
-Source: More in Common 2020.

 Other aspects of life in Britain that people cite as making them feel proud include: